khulnasoft/devkit/docs/dev/merge-diff.md

 --from=...` statements.

-One issue with this type of pattern is that if any of the inputs to the copy chain change, that doesn't just invalidate Buildkit's cache for that input, it also invalidates Buildkit's cache for any copied layers after that one.
+One issue with this type of pattern is that if any of the inputs to the copy chain change, that doesn't just invalidate Devkit's cache for that input, it also invalidates Devkit's cache for any copied layers after that one.

 To be a bit more concrete, consider the following LLB as specified with the Go client: